 The resources you need will depend on whether you want donations to your scholarship fund to qualify for tax deductions.
 If you want to collect money for a fund that would benefit yourself or someone you know such as a relative or a specific group of people designated by you, then donations to your fund would not be tax deductible.

-If you wish to start a scholarship fund that can receive tax deductible donations, the IRS has guidelines on who can and cannot receive grants, as summarized by FinAid (scroll down to "Laws and Regulations"):
+On the other hand, if you wish to start a scholarship that provides funds on an objective and nondiscriminatory basis, then donors can receive tax deductions.
+The IRS has guidelines on who can and cannot receive grants, as summarized by FinAid (scroll down to "Laws and Regulations"):

 The scholarship must be awarded on an objective and nondiscriminatory basis.
 The group of applicants from which the recipients are selected must be sufficiently broad as to be considered a charitable class.
 The donor of a scholarship cannot take a charitable deduction for a scholarship that is earmarked for the benefit of a specific individual, not even if that individual is unrelated to the donor.
 Moreover, donors may not circumvent this restriction by tightly delineating the selection criteria.
 No grants may be awarded to an officer, manager or trustee of the organization, nor to a member of the selection committee, nor to a substantial contributor, nor to certain US government officials.
 Family members of these individuals are also not eligible to receive grants.